Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: State Aggregation for Information Compression (SAIC) in multi-agent Coordination Tasks

-\emph{Remark 2:} The optimal policy $\pi^*(\cdot)$ is achievable by the centralized training phase.
-According to the conditions mentioned in eq. (\ref{observation condition 1 - equation})-(5), the environment is fully observable for the central controller while the central controller posses the ability to jointly select the actions for all agents.
+\emph{Remark 1:} The optimal policy $\pi^*(\cdot)$ is achievable by the centralized training phase.
+Assuming Condition \ref{condition: joint observability} to hold, the environment is fully observable for the central controller while the central controller posses the ability to jointly select the actions for all agents.
 The problem will thus reduce to a single agent Q-learning applied on an MDP with asymptotic convergence to the optimal policy $\pi^*(\cdot)$.